Soarin-ArkTech/arktech-docs/game-servers/dashboard/file-management/_index.en.md

 explain ftp and what it means

-explain with images how to access user-specific ftp information
+explain with images how to access ftp login info

 go through filezilla and winscp